kitmagdadaro/yosi_bros/README.md

 # yosi__bros

-A tiny local inventory tracker for the Rare Cigs category.
+A tiny local inventory tracker owned by Redge and Kikz

 ## Run it

 No installation is required.

 1. Download/clone this repository.
+   - Click the green Code button.
+   - Select Download ZIP.
+   - Wait for the download to finish.
+   - Find the downloaded ZIP file on your computer, usually in your Downloads folder.
 2. Open `index.html` in a browser.
 3. Add products and manage quantities.